joomla/Manual/docs/general-concepts/forms/how-forms-work.md

 # Sample Component Code
 Below is the code for a small component which you can install to demonstrate basic use of Joomla forms.
 Place the following 3 files into a folder called "com_sample_form1".
 Then zip up the folder to create com_sample_form1.zip and install this as a component on your Joomla instance.

 For simplicity this component uses the Joomla 3 way of defining a component, and this won't work under Joomla 5.
-However, the next section gives an example which will work under Joomla 5.
+If you want an equivalent which will work under Joomla 5 then you can download and install [this zip file](./_assets/com_sample_form1.zip).

 `com_sample_form1.xml` Manifest file for the component
 ```php